Jiwonne/CMD_WITH_JAVA/README.md

 # CMD_WITH_JAVA
-This is a part of our assignment related to network programming written in Java This is owned by Jiwon Hwang.
+This project is combined with some Java library that is available writing a few Command Line Interface in Java This is owned by Jiwon Hwang.